decorative

 Jamie Coleman

-As of midday Friday, global equities were lower on the week.
-Meanwhile, the yield on the US 10-year Treasury note rose 6 basis points to 4.24%.
-Yields on the short end of the curve rose more as investors trimmed bets that the Fed will cut rates at all this year.
-The price of a barrel of West Texas Intermediate crude oil increased another $5 to $93.50.
-Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), eased to 23.8 from 27.7.
+As of midday Friday, global equities pulled back from Thursday’s all-time highs amid a surge in global bond yields.
+The yield on the US 10-year note jumped 21 basis points from a week ago to 4.56% as oil prices pushed higher over fears of diminishing inventories.
+The price of a barrel of West Texas Intermediate crude oil rose $10 from last Friday to $104.50.
+Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), rose to 21.4 from 18.8.

 MACRO NEWS